Docs

 HotswapAgent

-You can download HotSwapAgent from the HotswapAgent GitHub release page.
+You can download HotswapAgent from the HotswapAgent GitHub release page.
 You’ll need version 1.4.2 or later.

 If you want to know more about the features of HotswapAgent, the documentation in the HotswapAgent webpage is a good resource.

-Running Application
+Running the Application

 To do that in IntelliJ IDEA, select Run Edit configurations….
 With your application run configuration chosen, you can select the JDK to use in the first drop-down.
 If JetBrains Runtime isn’t shown, you can select it through Select alternative JRE….